Constant Follower

 Constant Follower is a Scottish experimental Folk music project led by songwriter Stephen McAll.
 The debut album, Neither Is, Nor Ever Was (2021), co-produced by McAll and Shimmy-Disc founder Mark Kramer, was shortlisted for the 2022 Scottish Album of the Year Award.
 A collaborative follow-up with guitarist Scott William Urquhart, Even Days Dissolve (2023), made the 2023 SAY Award Longlist.
 The second Constant Follower album, The Smile You Send Out Returns to You (2025), co-produced by McAll and Dan Duszynski (Loma, Sub Pop), entered several UK charts including No. 2 in Scotland, No. 1 on the Official Independent Breakers Chart, No. 14 on the Official Albums Sales Chart, and No. 10 on the Official Vinyl Albums Chart, and was longlisted for the 2025 SAY Award.

 History

 Constant Follower formed in 2016 around McAll in Stirling, Scotland.
 The debut LP Neither Is, Nor Ever Was was released on Shimmy-Disc in October 2021 to positive reviews.
-The album was Shortlisted for the SAY Award the following year.
+The album featured on multiple Album of the Year lists and was Shortlisted for the SAY Award the following year.

 In April 2023 McAll and Scott William Urquhart released the collaborative LP Even Days Dissolve on McAll's Golden Hum Recordings.
 Featuring the voice of Scottish poet Norman MacCaig on two tracks and several other collaborators including German Harper Andy Aquarius, Mark Tranmer (GNAC, The Montgolfier Brothers), CRPNTR and Matt Carmichael (saxophone); it was longlisted for the SAY Award the same year.

 The Smile You Send Out Returns to You followed in February 2025 via Last Night From Glasgow.
-The album received favourable coverage and was longlisted for the 2025 SAY Award.
+The album received positive coverage, appeared on multiple Albums of the Year lists, and was longlisted for the 2025 SAY Award.
 Album credits and single descriptions cite co-production by McAll and Dan Duszynski.